 Dawn also owns an upright grand and a spinet along with a Yamaha digital grand.

-If you want to know more about Dawn and about flute playing from a professional's perspective, get her book, Dawn's Flute Notes, Practical Advice for Flute Players from Practice Room to Stage.
+If you want to know more about Dawn, you can visit her on DLKeur.com.
+If you want to learn about flute playing from a professional's perspective, get her book, Dawn's Flute Notes, Practical Advice for Flute Players from Practice Room to Stage.